Dr. Melissa Brotman Biography

 Dr. Brotman is Principal Investigator on NIMH protocol 15-M-0182 examining two novel, mechanism-based treatments for severe irritability in youth: (1) a computer-based treatment, interpretation bias training (IBT) that targets face emotion processing; and (2) an exposure-based cognitive-behavioral research therapy.
 Recruitment for both studies is ongoing.

 Dr. Brotman is a Member of the American College of Neuropsychopharmacology (ACNP) and Chair of the ACNP Membership Advisory Task Force.
 She has received multiple research awards, including the NIMH IRP Seymour S. Kety Memorial Training Award, Society of Biological Psychiatry Travel Award, ACNP Young Investigator Memorial Travel Award, and Career Development Institute Award.
 She was awarded a 2018 NIH Bench-to-Bedside grant, is a consultant on numerous extramural grants, and is on the Editorial Board of the Journal of Affective Disorders and PLOS ONE.
 Finally, mentoring is a focal aspect of her career, and her mentorship was recently recognized through the NIMH Outstanding Mentor Award.

-Director, Neuroscience and Novel Therapeutics Unit
+ACI, Neuroscience and Novel Therapeutics Unit

 Emotion and Development Branch